BlazerYoo/princeton-introml.github.io/README.md

 3. If the number of chapters or parts in the notes have changed, update the corresponding data in the `pdf_split.py` file.
     - Line 2: `NUM_CHAPTERS` should equal to the current number of chapters
     - Line 3: `PART_MARKERS` should equal to the list of all Roman numerals for the parts of the notes
 4. Run `python3 pdf_split.py` to automatically generate the pdf files for individual chapters.
-(You will have to install `pip PyPDF2` if you have not already.)
+(You will have to install `pip install PyPDF2` if you have not already.)
 5. Double check that the generated pdf files for individual chapters are correct.
 Some things to check for are:
     - First page of each file is indeed the first page of each chapter
     - Last page of each file is indeed the last page of each chapter (or a blank page)